tunchunairarko/voice-based-attendance/README.md

 # voice-based-attendance
+The complete version of the program is not shared due to commercial restrictions.
-A MATLAB prototype of voice based attendance system
+A MATLAB prototype of the developed voice based attendance system is given here